Find Affordable College Courses

 On average, rehabilitation graduates from Lesley take out $24,233 in student loans while working on their Bachelor's Degree.

-With a ranking of #7, Berklee College of Music did quite well on this year’s most popular schools for rehabilitation and therapeutic professions students working on their bachelor’s degree.
+Berklee College of Music ranked #7 on this year’s Most Popular Rehabilitation Professions Bachelor’s Degree Schools in the New England Region list.
 Berklee College of Music is a medium-sized private not-for-profit school located in the large city of Boston.

 Of the 31 students majoring in rehabilitation at Berklee College of Music, 26% are male and 74% are female.